Frequently Asked Questions

 Yes, several Robinson Life Science, Business, and Entrepreneurship students are pre-med, and the program’s coursework meets the prerequisites to apply to medical school without taking additional classes.

 How can I learn more?
+Who should I contact for more questions?

 To learn more, email lsbe@berkeley.edu to schedule an appointment with an LSBE advisor.